Nexusoft/nw-modules-documentation/developer-guide/app-modules/ipc-messages.md

 - `moduleState`

-  The last state object that your module has previously stored via the `update-state` IPC message.
+  The last state object that your module has previously stored via the [`update-state` channel](#update-state-channel).

 - `storageData`